 Salary as Head of department

 Skills as Head of department

 In addition to soft skills such as communication, flexibility, and teamwork, employers expect a variety of relevant hard skills and abilities for the profession as Head of department.
-The most important skills include: Management , Project Management , Education Management , Project supervision , Human Resources Management , Top Management , HTA .
+The most important skills include: Project Management , Health department , Department management , Team leadership , Human Resources Development , Hospital Management , HTA .

+Salary as Head of department